Have smarter customer conversations

 An inbound call is when someone reaches out to a company, for whatever reason: product information, a claim, a booking, etc. Your customer service software can handle your inbound calls.

-How can you integrate your customer service software into your business tools?
+How can you integrate your inbound call center software into your business tools?